 the early days of the Republic of Texas, stagecoaches rumbled across

 from one distant community to another.

-But passengers who were unlikely to have friends and relatives conveniently living
+But passengers who were unlikely to have friends and relatives conveniently

-a result, many pioneer homes evolved into some of East
+passengers.
+As a result, many pioneer homes evolved into some of East

 One such place was the Fanthorp

 historical park with many of its original furnishings.